sgilda/windup/Project-Info.md

 Our authoritative repo is [here on GitHub](https://github.com/windup/windup/wiki).
 Follow [the Build page](Dev:-Build) on how to build.

+## Documentation
+The only high-level documentation is currently [this wiki](./).
+Besides that, refer to Javadoc.

 ## Website
 Currently we have no website.
 There's one for Windup 1.x (legacy) - windup.jboss.org - but most information there is unrelated to current 2.x version.